wesnoth/wesnoth/changelog_entries/extent_remove_ability_efect_to_attribute_changelog.md

 ### WML Engine
-   * Add [overwrite_filter] to filter [abilities/specials] which may or may not be overwritten by the overwrite_specials attribute.
+   * Add [overwrite] tags who contain 'priority' attribute for define priority between two abilities with overwrite_specials, and [overwrite][filter_specials] to filter [abilities/specials] which may or may not be overwritten by the overwrite_specials attribute.